← Back to Blog

 Municipal and Provincial Rules That Apply

 In Nova Scotia, regulations for backyard suites being used as STRs can vary by municipality.
-For example, in the Halifax Regional Municipality, these suites must meet both residential and commercial standards when operating as short-term rentals.
+In the Halifax Regional Municipality, these suites must meet both residential and commercial standards when operating as short-term rentals.
 The Planning and Development Act provides the framework for municipalities to regulate STRs, while also setting minimum standards across the province.

+The Nova Scotia Building Code now requires enhanced fire safety measures, such as improved separation and advanced smoke detection systems, for suites classified as commercial STRs.
+Business licensing requirements also differ depending on the municipality.
 Once a backyard suite is reclassified as a commercial short-term rental, tax rules often change.
 Operators may face different property tax rates and could be required to collect GST/HST on rental income.
-Additionally, there may be ongoing reporting obligations to ensure compliance with the new classification and tax requirements.

 Zoning and Permits for STR Backyard and Garden Suites